 In the photo above, you’ll see Eggy sitting with his slightly chubbier cousin, Eggbert – who was an earlier prototype.
 Eggy Pop is the best representation of the slimmer finished shape of the pattern.
-Eggbert obviously has been sneaking into the chocolate Easter eggs a little too frequently, but is a option but cutting the main shapes just a bit larger.
+Eggbert obviously has been sneaking into the chocolate Easter eggs a little too frequently, but is an option by cutting the main shapes just a bit larger.

 When seated, Eggy Pop is approximately 8″ tall.

 - Sewing Machine and standard presser foot